How to download and install

 The files listed above are part of the Microsoft system runtime files that were included when you installed the game and that the software needs in order to run.

-Error message from the first time the software was run: If you have received this error message from the first time you ran the software, the cause is most likely that you installed the software while you had other programs running in the background.
+If the Error message appeared the first time the software was run: If you have received this error message from the first time you ran the software, the cause is most likely that you installed the software while you had other programs running in the background.
 There is a warning message during all software installation to make sure that no other programs are running, but many users forget that they have antivirus software that autoruns in the background.

 -------